Washington Blade: 2001 to 2024

-While we cannot save the name we can certainly save all that was the essence and spirit of our LGBTQ Community's newspaper of record.
-The staff of the paper remains united and our mission to enlighten and inform remains steadfast.
-We will launch a new publication that will bring you what we have always worked to deliver - gay news and information that is critical to our Metro DC LGBTQ Community.

 Issues were handed out at Washington, D.C., Metro train stations, and an online copy was available at www.washingtonblade.com.

 On February 25, 2010, DC Agenda acquired the assets of the Washington Blade from the US Bankruptcy Court.
 Included were the archives, name, trademarks, website, and fixtures from the Washington Blade offices.
 About a month later on April 26, 2010, the DC Agenda publisher announced that the Washington Blade name would return to the masthead of the paper with the DC Agenda becoming the name of the arts and entertainment section.

 On March 24, 2017, the paper launched a version in Los Angeles, called the Los Angeles Blade.

+On September 12, 2024, the Washington Blade became the first LGBTQ newspaper to be given an exclusive interview with a sitting U.S. president.
+Reporter Christopher Kane sat down with President Joe Biden in the Oval Office and discussed a wide range of topics.